AllureOfTheStars/Allure/README.md

 Allure of the Stars is a near-future Sci-Fi roguelike[2] and tactical squad game.
-Binaries and the game manual are available at the homepage[6], where you can also try the game out in the browser: http://allureofthestars.com/play (It runs fastest on Chrome.
+Binaries and the game manual are available at homepage[6], where you can also try the game out in the browser at http://allureofthestars.com/play.
+(It runs fastest on Chrome.
 Keyboard commands and savefiles are supported only on recent enough versions of browsers.
 Mouse should work everywhere.)